wp-plugins/nextgen-facebook/readme.txt

 == Multisite ==

 NGFB Open Graph+ is multisite aware and provides a network settings page in the Network Admin interface.

-= License Management =

-Pro version licensing can be managed network-wide, providing a default or forced Authentication ID to individual blogs.
-The default site / blog must be licensed to allow Pro version updates from the Network Admin interface.
-Blog ID 1 is usually the default Network Admin blog, but this can be changed using the `BLOG_ID_CURRENT_SITE` constant in `wp-config.php`.

-`
-define( 'BLOG_ID_CURRENT_SITE', 1 );
-`
+[See the Multisite Support solutions page for additional information](http://support.surniaulula.com/support/solutions/articles/1000000140-multisite-support).

 == Support for Wistia Videos ==